LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 POST common_errors/_update/1
 {
   "doc": {
-    "http_error": "405 Method Not Allowed"
+    "error": "405 Method Not Allowed"
     "solution": "Look up the syntax of PUT and POST indexing requests and use the correct syntax."
   }
 }